Kianoush-h/Weather-Desktop-Notification/README.md

 ![weather notification](./etc/notif.JPG)

- This notification apeas each 15 minutes which you can change it to your prefernces.
+ This notification apeas each 15 minutes which you can change it to your preferences.

 ## Example

-Importing Libriraies
+Importing libraries

  ```
 import pyowm